 PhD student Claire Burley was one of four winners of our CANTAB Research Grant for 2016.
 Claire was awarded our UK award for her study titled 'Multi-modal assessment of brain health across the lifespan and between fitness groups.
 Magnetic resonance imaging (MRI) meets Doppler ultrasound, cognitive function and measures of well-being'.
 Having now completed the majority of her research, Claire tells us more about her research project and how The CANTAB Research Grant has helped.

-web-based testing, wearables, voice recognition, virtual clinical trials, transdiagnostic, test-retest, technology, swm, subjective measures, stigma, spatial planning, social cognition, smartphones, set-shifting, schizophrenia research, schizophrenia, rvp, rule learning, research funding, remote testing, regulations, recruitment, real-world assessments, prodromal, pro-cognitive, presenteeism, precision psychiatry, pre-clinical, pharmacovigilance, personalised medicine, patient-centric, patient screening, patient recruitment, parkinson's disease, pal, ots, opinion piece, occupational health, objective measures, novel, normative data, neurotech, neuroscience, near-patient testing, multiple sclerosis, ms, modelling, mental wellbeing, mental health, mci, major depression, machine learning, lifespan, inpatients, ied, high frequency, healthcare, ert, episodic memory, epidemiology, emotion recognition, efficacy, ecological momentary assessments, ebt, ebbinghaus, early alzheimer's disease, drug development, dopamine, digital tools, digital health, depression, dementia, cognitive testing, cognitive science, cognitive safety, cognitive impairment, cognitive function, cognitive dysfunction, cognitive deficits, cognitive biomarkers, cognitive assessment, cognition kit, cognition, cns summit, clinical trials, clinical trial, clinical symptoms, cias, cgt, cantab research grant, cantab for clinical trials, cantab, brain health, biomarkers, awards, automatic speech recognition, attention, alzheimer's disease, affective cognition, absenteeism,
+working memory, web-based testing, wearables, voice recognition, virtual clinical trials, technology, swm, subjective measures, stigma, social cognition, smartphones, schizophrenia research, schizophrenia, research funding, research, remote testing, regulations, recruitment, real-world assessments, publication, prodromal, pro-cognitive, presenteeism, precision psychiatry, pre-clinical, personalised medicine, pd, patient-centric, patient recruitment, parkinson's disease, pal, ots, opinion piece, occupational health, objective measures, normative data, neurotech, neuroscience, near-patient testing, multiple sclerosis, ms, modelling, mental wellbeing, mental health, mci, major depression, lifespan, lesion, innovation, ied, hot cognition, high frequency, healthcare, guide, funding, freezing of gait, ert, epidemiology, emotion recognition, ebt, ebbinghaus, early career researchers, early alzheimer's disease, drug development, digital tools, digital health, depression, dementia, cognitive testing, cognitive science, cognitive safety, cognitive impairment, cognitive function, cognitive dysfunction, cognitive deficits, cognitive biomarkers, cognitive assessment, cognition kit, cognition, cns summit, cloud technology, clinical trials, clinical trial, cias, cgt, cantab testimonial, cantab research grant, cantab for clinical trials, cantab, brain health, biomarkers, awards, automatic speech recognition, autism, attention, asd, alzheimer's disease, affective cognition, adolescents, absenteeism,